Taking Responsibility for Yourself

 If we spend our whole life responding “I didn’t do it, it’s not me—it’s someone else,” it won’t be when an opportunity does present itself.

-Each person must be responsible for himself (Gal.
-6:5).
+Each person must be responsible for himself (Galatians 6:5).